Ananda Washington is Comprised of Five Separate Organizations and Has Members Throughout the Region and State.

 Our local founding members and leaders sincerely desired to begin an intentional spiritual community using the method employed urban areas of California and Oregon: by purchasing an older apartment complex, fixing it up, and converting it to use by Ananda as a modern-day “ashram-community.”

-During the years since 2000, Ananda members, in cooperation with the spiritual directors of Ananda Washington (Nayaswamis Hriman and Padma McGilloway), have started a Living Wisdom School in Shoreline and a supporting thrift store nearby called Living Wisely Thrift & Gift, and a permaculture, no-till farm on Camano Island.
-We have six locations in all to host the joyfully thriving “community” of Ananda devotees and friends serving the public.
+During the years since 2000, Ananda members, in cooperation with the spiritual directors of Ananda Washington (Nayaswamis Hriman and Padma McGilloway), have founded Living Wisely Thrift & Gift, a thrift store supporting Ananda’s educational outreach, and Ananda Farms Camano Island.
+We have five locations in all to host the joyfully thriving “community” of Ananda devotees and friends serving the public.

 Thank you for your interest in Ananda.